-Mr. Cooper successfully obtained a jury verdict after a month long trial against a Massachusetts-based class action lawyer who defamed an Ohio debt collection agency in a public figure corporate defamation case, a verdict upheld after appeal in 2012.
-In connection with that case, Mr. Cooper argued successfully in the Supreme Judicial Court in The Cadle Company v.
+Mr. Cooper successfully obtained a jury verdict after a month-long trial against a Massachusetts-based class action lawyer who defamed an Ohio debt collection agency in a public figure corporate defamation case, a verdict upheld after appeal in 2012.
+In connection with that case, Mr. Cooper argued successfully in the Massachusetts Supreme Judicial Court in The Cadle Company v.
 Jan Schlictmann, 448 Mass.
-242 (2007) establishing important precedent under the Massachusetts Anti-Slapp statute.
+242 (2007), establishing important precedent under the Massachusetts Anti-SLAPP statute.

 Mr. Cooper has also successfully defended an adoption agency sued over an international adoption in a case of first impression in Massachusetts in Forbes v.
 The Alliance for Children, Inc. (Suffolk Superior Court, 1999).

-Examples of Mr. Cooper's successes on the criminal side include the successful defense of a professional basketball player in a complex sexual assault case, the defense of executives, businesses and an Indian Tribe in white collar criminal matters, and his achieving recognition by the 1st Circuit Court of Appeals in United States v.
-Bradstreet 207 F.3d 76 (2000) of a previously unrecognized basis for a sentencing departure in a white collar criminal case of first impression.
-Mr. Cooper has been a member of the federal court Criminal Justice Act Panel for many years and in that capacity has handled both white collar and street crime matters in the United States District Courts in Boston and Worcester.
+Examples of Mr. Cooper's other successes on the criminal side include the successful defense of a professional basketball player in a complex sexual assault case, the defense of executives, businesses and an Indian Tribe in white collar criminal matters, and his achieving recognition by the 1st U.S. Circuit Court of Appeals in United States v.
+Bradstreet, 207 F.3d 76 (2000), of a previously unrecognized basis for a sentencing departure in a white collar criminal case of first impression.
+Mr. Cooper has been a member of the federal court Criminal Justice Act Panel for many years, and in that capacity has handled both white collar and street crime matters in the United States District Courts in Boston and Worcester.

 Mr. Cooper successfully defended Judge Leon Kendall against criminal contempt charges alleging that he had obstructed justice and disobeyed an order of the Virgin Islands Supreme Court in refusing to preside over a first degree murder trial after discovering gross prosecutorial misconduct.
-In April 2013, the Court of Appeals for the Third Circuit, in a case of first impression, exonerated Judge Kendall on all charges.
+In April 2013, the 3rd U.S. Circuit Court of Appeals, in a case of first impression, exonerated Judge Kendall on all charges.
 The 58-page decision is reported at In Re: The Honorable Leon Kendall, No. 11-4471 (2013).
 Mr. Cooper also successfully sued the Virgin Islands Commission on Judicial Disabilities to stop disciplinary proceedings against Judge Kendall based upon his bail and sentencing decisions.
 The case is reported at Hon.
 Leon A. Kendall v.
-Sen. Ronald E. Russell et al, 49 V.I.
+Sen. Ronald E. Russell et al., 49 V.I.
 602 (2008), and was also affirmed by the Third Circuit in 2009.

-Mr. Cooper has handled other cases on behalf of judges and public officials which have been widely reported on in the legal and other press.
-This has included his procuring an on-air apology from WEEI talk show hosts Dennis and Callahan for making allegedly defamatory statements about members of a prominent North Shore family, and his representation of United States Congressman John Tierney in defeating a libel case brought by his electoral opponent in the midst of an election campaign.
+Mr. Cooper has handled other cases on behalf of judges and public officials that have been widely reported on in the legal and other press.
+This has included his procuring an on-air apology from WEEI talk show hosts Dennis and Callahan for making allegedly defamatory statements about members of a prominent Massachusetts family, and his representation of United States Congressman John Tierney in defeating a libel case brought by his electoral opponent in the midst of an election campaign.